{Solved} Fix Windows Update Error 0x80070005: Access Denied

 device manager

-4. See through the devices are given.
-Then Check for any that has a yellow exclamation mark on it.
+4. See through the devices given.
+Then Check for any that have a yellow exclamation mark on it.

 5. Afterward, right-click on any of these devices.
 Then choose Update Driver.